Season 1, Episode 34

 Alexa Bowditch:

 Yes.
 I accept you as you are.
 I accept you, you are your own autonomous, sovereign creature, I accept that.
-I don’t agree with what you are saying or doing, but I’m not going to try to control what you do because I trust you can human well on your own.
+I don’t agree with what you are saying or doing, but I’m not going to try to control what you do because I trust you can be human on your own.

 Lorne Brown: